Guidelines for submitting to 251.

 Make sure that your piece has jokes in it!
 You’d be surprised how often this is forgotten.

-For prose inspiration you might want to read old issues of Army Man, Simon Rich’s Ant Farm, the READINGS section of Harper’s, Billy Collins, Wendy Cope.
+For inspiration you might want to read old issues of Army Man, the Readings in Harper’s, Simon Rich’s shorter stuff, Shel Silverstein, Billy Collins, Wendy Cope.

 How Do I Submit?

 All submissions should be sent to firstname.lastname@example.org.
 That includes cartoons as well.
 Feel free to attach your piece as a .doc, or paste it directly into the email.
 You can submit batches of cartoons.
 You can even submit batches of short written pieces.

 In the body of the email, include your name and whatever you’d like us to link to if we publish.